metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Get-Verb | Select-Object Verb, Group | Sort-Object Verb
 ```

-For function nouns prefer 1 word or maximum 2 (distinguished by first uppercase letter) for example:
+For function nouns prefer 1 word or maximum 3 (distinguished by first uppercase letter) for example:

-- `Sort-Data`
+- `Invoke-Process`
 - `Get-SqlServer`

 Sometimes this is not possible, for example `Get-SqlServer` function may collide with existing